jackgisel/daily-dsa-practice/README.md

 ### Day 13 - Linked List Cycle II

 :mad: This was one of the more complex problems that still hasn't really clicked for me.
 I am confused at the part where we increment the 2 pointers after finding the cycle.
 If they move at the same rate how do we ensure that they won't touch each other?

+### Day 14 - Reverse Linked List

+By using head, prev, next_node we can move along the linked list in linear time changing the pointers and reversing the linked list.